seangpachareonsub/project-2/README.md

   }
 ```

-**NOTE:** `headings` is a piece of state that holds the displayed headings of the currency (i.e. name, volume rank).
-The `keys` array holds the actual response keys from the API. `const headings` looks to match the index numbers from each array.
+**NOTE:** `headings` is a piece of state that holds the displayed headings of the currency (i.e. name, volume and rank).
+The `keys` array holds the actual JSON response keys from the API. `const headings` looks to match the index numbers from each array to know which information needs sorting.

 #### Coin Modal

 Users are able to click on any of the 100 CryptoCurrencies displayed which renders a modal overlay on top of the current page.
 The modal provides an interactive price chart and a descriptive paragraph about the coin.

 Toggling between a piece of state called `modalActive` renders the modal.
-When set to `true`, props containing coin information are passed to a `SingleCoin` component.
+When set to `true`, props containing coin information are passed to a `<SingleCoin />` component.

 ```
 {this.state.modalActive ?